Unlocking the Potential…. Making Ketamine Even More Effective

 After years of working with hundreds of patients with difficult-to-treat conditions, we have identified many factors that either contribute to an infusion's effects or work against them.
 Often, these issues are either not discovered or overlooked by many of those providing ketamine-based therapy.
 For example, many physicians are unaware of the significant effects and interactions of body mass, common medications, and genetic metabolism on the primary and secondary metabolism of ketamine.

 Body composition and ketamine:

 Ketamine is a very "lipophilic" drug.
-It has a natural tendency to quickly and easily accumulate in fatty tissue instead of staying in the bloodstream, delivered to the central nervous system.
+It naturally tends to quickly and easily accumulate in fatty tissue instead of staying in the blood stream, delivered to the central nervous system.
 When ketamine is administered based on someone's total body weight and does not consider body composition (amount of body fat), under-dosing or overdosing is more common than most believe.
 This practice can lead to very different responses between individuals.

 Other medications affect how ketamine works:

 Another critical issue is the interaction between common medications and ketamine.
 Many are unaware that drugs such as Vyvanse, Adderall, Chantix, or Lamictal can significantly impact how ketamine works.
 Lamictal, for example, has been reported to block the effect of ketamine entirely, and we do not advise patients on that medication to have infusions for that reason.

 Metabolic and Genetic issues can alter ketamine processing: